aj-kivimaki/jpx/README.md

 ### Public Site

 - Browse upcoming gigs with dates and locations.
-- Band info, and social media links in a reusable sidebar.
+- Social media links in a sidebar.
-- Contact info for booking inquiries.
+- Band and contact info for booking inquiries.

 ### Admin Panel (CMS)